 Complaining without blaming means focusing on the issue, not your partner’s character.
 Start by describing what is happening without evaluation or judgement.

 When you make “I…” statements you are much less likely to elicit a defensive response from your partner.
-No one likes to be told what they are thinking or feeling, or that what they are doing is wrong.
-So think before you say things like “You never listen to me,” “You’re so careless,” or “You don’t even love me”.
+No one likes to be told what they’re thinking or feeling, or that what they are doing is wrong.
+So pause before you say things like “You never listen to me,” “You’re so careless,” or “You don’t even love me”.
 Try instead “I need you to listen to me more,” “I want you to be more careful,” or, “I feel neglected”.

 If you worry about how to raise difficult issues with your partner, it could be a sign that your communication needs improvement.
 Your partner is not a mind-reader.
 Be clear and ask for what you need.
 If you are thinking “I wish he would tell me he loves me more often” or “I need a hug” – say it!